gabriellovate/wikibib/README.md

 ## Instalation

+### On Linux

+See [SETUP.md](./SETUP.md) for instructions on how to install it, and [USAGE.md](./USAGE.md) for instructions on how to use it.

+### On Windows

 Currently, WikiBib is mostly tested on Linux (Ubuntu).
-If you use Windows you can install the Windows Subsystem for Linux (WSL; [tutorial here](https://allthings.how/how-to-use-linux-terminal-in-windows-10/0)) and then proceed with the installation normally.
-The process for installing WSL should take less than 30 minutes in our experience.

-See [SETUP.md](./SETUP.md) for instructions on how to install it, and [USAGE.md](./USAGE.md) for instructions on how to use it.
+If you use Windows, you can:

+  - install the Windows Subsystem for Linux ([tutorial here](https://allthings.how/how-to-use-linux-terminal-in-windows-10/0)).
+  - rund the first two steps of the VSCode for WSL [tutorial](https://code.visualstudio.com/docs/remote/wsl)
+  - proceed with the Linux installation

 # Requirements